West Ham sweep young Leeds United Under-23s outfit aside in PL2 action

-West Ham sweep young Leeds United Under-23s outfit aside in Premier League 2 action
+West Ham United sweep young Leeds United Under-23s outfit aside in Premier League 2 action

 West Ham swept a young Leeds United Under-23s line-up aside 3-0 on Monday night in Premier League 2 action.